 GLBT Programming at ALA Conference

-GLBT Book Month will culminate with the many events and programs at ALA’s 2017 Annual Conference in Chicago focusing on GLBT issues and services.
+GLBT Book Month will culminate with the many events and programs at ALA’s 2018 Annual Conference in New Orleans focusing on GLBT issues and services.

 For general information, please contact:

 The ALA Public Awareness Office has developed the GLBT Book Month press kit with information and resources for media.